 "Our society has failed to protect consumers from companies that collect and sell personal information, along with sensitive location data.
 "Now, according to information, the federal government has bought access to this data and is using it to locate and deport immigrants."

-He added: "This is another reason why we need strong laws to protect the privacy of consumers."
+He added, "This is another reason why we need strong laws for consumer privacy ”.

 Note that although the data does not include personally identifiable information, such as a username, but an anonymous alphanumeric identifier, there is a problem.
 A New York Times survey of this type of data late last year found that it is quite easy to figure out who is on a site.